marcriera/train-controller-db/content/controllers/serial/vok00106/index.md

 ---
-title: "Master Controller (PC)"
+title: "Master Controller II (PC)"
 ---

-{{% controller-page "vok00105" %}}
+{{% controller-page %}}vok00106{{% /controller-page %}}

+## Technical details

-This controller has one handle (with adjustable notches), a reverser switch with 3 positions (F, N, B) and 4 buttons (S, A, B, C).
+This controller has two handles (power and brake, both with adjustable notches), a reverser switch with 3 positions (F, N, B) and 4 buttons (S, A, B, C).
 It was manufactured by Pony Canyon.
 It requires external power to work, either with an included power supply or 4 AA-sized batteries.
+It also supports connecting an included pedal.

 It connects to PC via serial cable, either directly via a DE-9 connector or with a USB adapter.